 He goes on to warn against using empty words when we pray.
 God loves us and wants us to love him.
 We don’t use empty words when we are talking to someone we love and who loves us.
-We want to let them know how much we love them.
-God loves his children and, like any good parent, he loves to hear his children talking to him about what really matters to them.

 Jesus follows this warning by introducing the Lord’s Prayer and this must be the most repeated prayer in the Christian world.
 Yet the words are so familiar that it is very easy to say the words while thinking about something else.
 The Lord’s Prayer can easily become the empty words that Jesus told us to avoid.

-I think that the first half of the Lord’s Prayer is one of the most important, and neglected, of Jesus’ teachings.
+I think the first half of the Lord’s Prayer is one of the most important, and neglected, of Jesus’ teachings.
 Here is what he says he wants us to pray to our loving Father:

 - May your name be thought of as holy